jmortiger/Fuzzy/README.md

 * Subscriptions
 * Combining (at least 2) searches (e.g. (a or b) and (c or d))
 * FurAffinity
-* Allow deleting saved searches from settings
+* Allow deleting cached searches from settings
+*